pavanpc/Events-Aggregator/README.md

 2. The api inturn publishes  events to kafka.

 3. I have written a Kafka producer java app to mock this behavior.
 It pubslishes events to kafka using <b>SheduledExecutor Thread poool(10) servie </b> every second.
 The publish frequency is configurbale.
 This can be set in AppConfig.properties file.
+The code is available here- https://github.com/pavanpc/Events-Aggregator/tree/master/java-kafka-producer-mock
 #### Why Kafka?
    1. The events should be processed in realtime.Assuming huge number of events, I decided to go with kafka.